 Need help deciding what shoes to wear in the snow?
 Selecting the right footwear to keep you upright in the snow is incredibly important and there are three things to consider when it comes to what shoes to wear in the snow.

 Firstly you want to make sure your shoes have excellent grip.
 While snow might be beautiful and fluffy when it first falls, making it relatively easy to walk on, after a few hours, if temperatures stay at zero or under, snow can quickly turn to ice, which can be treacherous underfoot.
 Opt for shoes with great grip, or invest in a pair of snow boots for exactly these moments.

-Finally, while you can mitigate warmth through thick socks or cozy tights, a pair of snow-ready boots that keep you cozy either via a shearling lining or through heat-trapping fabric technology will help you keep warm when you're out and about in the snow.
-We all know that freezing temperatures can hit toes and fingers first so keeping them well insulated is a must.
+Finally, while you can mitigate warmth through thick socks or cosy tights, a pair of snow-ready boots that keep you snug either via a shearling lining or through heat-trapping fabric technology will help you keep warm when you're out and about in the snow.
+We all know that freezing temperatures can hit toes and fingers first so keeping them well-insulated is a must.